 - Walks leaflets and booklet, including in particular those produced by Ceredigion County Council and available on line as well as at Tourist Information Centres.

 Footpath Working Party

-The Ceredigion Footpath Working Party have been given an Award by the Ramblers’ Association of Great Britain and awarded a Highly Commended Certificate in the prestigious Wales Volunteer of the Year Awards 2016 for their "outstanding work on Public Rights of Way”.
+The Ceredigion Footpath Working Party have been given an Award by the Ramblers’ Association of Great Britain and awarded a Highly Commended Certificate in the prestigious Wales Volunteer of the Year Awards 2016 and 2018 for their "outstanding work on Public Rights of Way”.
 Why not join the award-winning team?
 Contact